Neginet-Repo/RS_Test/README.md

 login, the second one is for signing up and the last one is just a "GET" to retrieve user data.

+For this test we assigned all the fields to the user even though they are not selected as that type, it was done this way to facilitate data management with the little time we had to work on the project.
+A real way to manage the data is possible with the current architecture and a little more time to work.

 The build is done by Webpack, it handles all types of file and also creates a different JavaScript bundle for vendor libraries such as React, Lodash, classNames.
 This is configurable.
 It uses the hash to